Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/quickstarts/weaviate-on-spcs.md

 ### 8. Log in to the Jupyter Notebook Server

-Follow these steps to configure the login for Jupyter Notebooks.

-1. Get the `ingress_url` URL that you use to access the Jupyter notebook server.
+Get the `ingress_url` URL that you use to access the Jupyter notebook server.

 ```sql
 -- Get public Jupyter URL --